 There are tricks to get around this, but most have pitfalls.

-- New Card: you can open a new credit card to increase your total available credit and get yourself below 30 percent.
+- New Card: you can open a new business credit card to increase your total available credit and get yourself below 30 percent.
 However, this can decrease the overall age of your accounts, which can be damaging too.

 - Loan: A second tactic is to take out a traditional loan and use that to pay off revolving credit.
 It’s often a better solution, but it still impacts your debt ratio, and it can be difficult to get a loan once you’ve surpassed 30 percent credit utilization.